gaphor/gaphor/docs/coffee_machine_concept.md

 :model: coffee-machine
 ```

-Help the ants update the Stakeholders Requirements diagram with these
+Help the ants update the Concept Requirements diagram with these
 requirements.

 Throughout the design process, the concept requirements will be refined and